 Truck driving can be a lonely venture if you aren’t prepared to spend hours with yourself.
 The radio, CB or audiotapes are great sources of entertainment.
 With CB radio you can even engage in some conversation from time to time but have you ever thought of bringing a pet along for the ride?

 Before you decide to add a pet to your truck driving adventure make sure your company’s policy allows for you to bring a pet into the truck.
-As an owner operator, the truck is your property but double check to see if there are any safety guidelines or issues with having an animal on board with you.
+As an Owner Operators and Lease Purchasers, the truck is your property but double check to see if there are any safety guidelines or issues with having an animal on board with you.
 You might have to put down a pet deposit if you are in a lease to own program or are using a company truck.

 The Basic Necessities